 The Insolvency Service expects a larger uptake of debt management tools (including bankruptcy) compared to pre-pandemic levels.
 The little-known Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations gives sole traders/individuals in debt the legal right for protection from their creditors.
 There are 2 types of Debt Respite as published on the .Gov.uk website:

 - A Standard Breathing Space is available to anyone with problem debt.
 It gives them legal protections from creditor action for up to 60 days.
 The protections include pausing most enforcement action and contact from creditors and freezing most interest and charges on their debts.

 - A Mental Health Crisis Breathing Space is only available to someone who is receiving mental health crisis treatment and it has some stronger protections.
 It lasts as long as the person’s mental health crisis treatment, plus 30 days (no matter how long the crisis treatment lasts).

 Individuals cannot declare a Breathing Space themselves.
-They can do it through a Financial Conduct Authority (FCA) approved and authorised debt advice firm who will offer counselling on the debt.
+They can do it through a Financial Conduct Authority (FCA) approved and authorised debt advice firm that will offer counselling on the debt.
 It can also be provided by the individual’s local authority who is providing advice to its residents.

 Obtaining a Breathing Space is never just a formality.
-The debt adviser must be satisfied that the measure is appropriate, and that the client is unable or unlikely to be in a position to repay all or some of their debt.
-For a Mental Health Crisis Breathing Space the above criteria must be met in addition to the individual currently receiving treatment for a mental health crisis.
+The debt adviser must be satisfied that the measure is appropriate and that the client is unable or unlikely to be in a position to repay all or some of their debt.
+For a Mental Health Crisis Breathing Space, the above criteria must be met in addition to the individual currently receiving treatment for a mental health crisis.